Friday, February 23, 2024

 He spun his knife in his hand, like Tom Cruise with a whisky bottle in Cocktail, an old movie that his Dad and Granddad used to inexplicably watch every Thanksgiving.
 For years, its precious one-hundred-and-three minute runtime seemed to douse the fireworks without fail.
 At least until his grandfather stopped coming to dinner.

 That purplish, gelatinous cylinder, ridged from its aluminum prison, quivered half-way across the table as if openly mocking him.
-Instead of giving his annoying sister the satisfaction of asking for her help, Jacob used his simian-length arms in an attempt to reel a cross-section of the tart prize.
+Instead of giving his annoying sister the satisfaction of asking for her help, Jacob used his simian-length arms in an attempt to reel in a cross-section of that tart prize.

 “And, Emily, how’ve you been lately?”
 Jason queried, casting a quizzical look towards Jacob as he struggled to separate, balance and secure a limp slab of cranberry goodness.